 Mike has a free 5 day SEO e-mail course.
 The paid class isn't always open for enrollment, but his newsletter and free class are.
 Unlike some opt-ins that leave you feeling let down and like they're just a big ad, the 5 day class has actionable tips.
 Mike also sends out periodic emails with updated information, case studies, and more.

-The course is only open for enrollment for a few days every handful of months.
+The course is only open for enrollment for a few days every quarter.
 I signed up in November 2018.
-At the time of writing, there’s a planned opening in mid-February 2019.
-Please visit the Stupid Simple SEO blog and get on Mike’s list so you don’t miss out if you think there’s even a chance you’ll be interested!
+At the time of updating this post in August 2019, the next launch is August 12-16.
+Please visit the Stupid Simple SEO blog and get on Mike's list so you don't miss out if you think there's even a chance you'll be interested!

 What's in Stupid Simple SEO?